scala-network/Remix/README.md

 1. Standard stuffs like burn, mint and pausable
 2. Upgradeable so if we have contract to modify it will continue on previous contract
 3. Minting gasless(user don't pay) and vice versa (xlaMint and xlaMintGasless)
-4. So far burning needs gas (xlaBurn)
+4. So far burning needs gas from deployer(xlaBurnGasless)